-Once you have completed your education, it's time to focus on your state licensure and certification requirements.
+Once you have finished your education, it's time to focus on your state licensure and certification requirements.
 Teach.org allows you to select the state where you will be teaching, and it will identify the licensure and certification requirements for employment in that state.
 Once you have completed these requirements, it's time to begin your job search.

 If you are going to be teaching in a specialty field such as music and arts or health education, you may need specialty certifications and licenses in addition to regular teaching credentials.
 Some specialty areas requiring additional certifications include the following:

-- National Board Certification Early Childhood/Generalist
+- National Board Certification: Early Childhood/Generalist

 - Nationally Certified Teacher of Music